Yoast/wordpress-seo/readme.txt

 = 8.3.0 =
 Release Date: September 25th, 2018

-Bugs:

-* Fixes the import of `scoreToRating` in `mapResults.js` to be consistent with the import of the same function in `getIndicatorForScore.js`.
+Bugfixes:
+* Fixes a bug where an incorrect time would be outputted in the `article:published_time` and `article:modified_time` meta properties when a timezone with numerical UTC offset was used (e.g. UTC+10).
+* Fixes a bug where the `article:published_time` and `article:modified_time` meta properties would be localized.
+Props to [AminulBD](https://github.com/AminulBD )

 Enhancements:

-* Adds colon `:`  as an optional Title Separator.
+* Adds a colon to the list of possible title separators.
-* Adds a setting and filter allowing users to edit the text describing the needed time for a how-to guide.
+* Adds a setting and filter to the how-to block that allows users to edit the text describing the time needed.
-* Shows a notice on the Yoast SEO dashboard when both Yoast SEO and All in One SEO Pack plugins are active.
-* Introduces an API function to get all WPSEO related capabilities.
+* Adds a help text to the readability analysis.

 Other:

+* Adds a notice to the Yoast SEO dashboard that is shown when both Yoast SEO and All in One SEO Pack plugins are active.
-* Adds `target = "_blank"` to the anchor tag of the duplicate content link in the archive settings.
-Props @nikhilbarar.
+* Makes the duplicate content link on the archive settings open in a new tab.
+Props [nikhilbarar](https://github.com/nikhilbarar).
-* Prevents localize the Open Graph publish and modify DateTime string.
-* Changes the notification message when a new issue has been found
+* Changes the notification message that is shown when a new SEO-related issue has been found.
 * Changes the second argument of the `wpseo_sitemap_exclude_empty_terms` filter call when determining which taxonomies should have a sitemap to the correct type.
 Props to: [liarco](https://github.com/liarco)
 * Removes the executable bits on SVN assets.
-Props to [mathieu-aubin](https://github.com/mathieu-aubin)
+Props to [mathieu-aubin](https://github.com/mathieu-aubin).
-* Adds a help text to the Readability Analysis.
+* Introduces an API function to get all Yoast SEO-related capabilities.
+Props to: [JoryHogeveen](https://github.com/JoryHogeveen)

 = 8.2.0 =
 Release Date: September 11th, 2018